The UEFA CFCB settlement agreement: what it is, what it commits you to and why it is not a get-out

 Under the CFCB's settlement framework, non-compliance with intermediate targets triggers a review.
 The CFCB assesses the nature and degree of the non-compliance: was the target missed by a small margin due to unforeseeable circumstances, or was the trajectory materially off track?
 Was the club engaging constructively with the CFCB and providing accurate projections?
 The answer to these questions determines the consequence.

 Minor non-compliance with an improving trend elsewhere may result in a formal warning and revised targets.
 Material non-compliance, particularly if accompanied by a divergence from the projected trajectory rather than a temporary disruption, can result in the conditional element of the original fine becoming payable, in the imposition of new financial measures, and in sporting consequences including restrictions on player registrations.
-In extreme cases, persistent material non-compliance without a credible remediation plan, the framework provides for exclusion from UEFA competition.
-This is not a theoretical consequence.
-The UEFA Club Licensing and Financial Sustainability Regulations 2025 explicitly contemplate competition exclusion as the endpoint of an unresolved escalation path.
+In extreme cases, persistent material non-compliance without a credible remediation plan can lead to exclusion from the next UEFA club competition for which the club qualifies.
+UEFA’s June 2026 settlement wording expressly identifies exclusion as the endpoint of the escalation path where intermediate annual targets are not met.

 This escalation structure is why a club's approach to the summer transfer window during a settlement period is so operationally consequential.
 A single window that pushes the squad cost ratio materially above the intermediate target, whether through wages, amortisation or agent fees, does not simply affect the annual monitoring assessment.
 It directly threatens the conditional element of the original fine and, in extremis, the club's ability to participate in UEFA competition.